Angana007/Home-Loan-Default-Risk-Prediction/README.md

 4. **Family Status** impacts risk — single applicants have higher default probability than married ones.
 5. **Housing and Organization Type** (e.g., stone/brick vs. panel housing, type of employer) indirectly reflect wealth and employment stability.

 > These findings highlight how demographic, employment, and lifestyle features jointly influence credit risk — empowering banks to design fairer and more data-driven loan approval strategies.
+The model’s explainability aligns with AI governance and compliance frameworks, ensuring fairness, accountability, and transparency — key priorities in modern fintech applications.
 ---
 ## 💡 Business Impact